duncand/Darren-Duncan-IS27-full-stack-competition-REQ97670/docs/Local.md

 The actual specified data file doesn't need to exist until the actual times that API invocations are made of the server.
-The server will re-read the file for every API call, and validate that it is present and is a well formed set of employee records, and the API will return a 500 response if it isn't without attempting to alter or create the file.
+The server will re-read the file for every API call, and validate that it is present and is a well formed set of position records, and the API will return a 500 response if it isn't without attempting to alter or create the file.
 Assuming it is valid, and the API invocation is also valid, any API invocation that is a create/modify/remove request will rewrite the file.
 You can manually